-Figure 1: MultiApp V4.0.1 smartcard architecture
+Figure 1: MultiApp V5.0.A smartcard architecture

-Applets and the MultiApp V4.0.1 Java Card platform, are located in flash code area.
+Applets and the MultiApp V5.0.A Java Card platform, are located in flash code area.
 All the data (related to the applets or to the Java Card platform) are located in flash data area.
-The separation between these data is ensured by the Java Card firewall as specified in [JCRE304].
+The separation between these data is ensured by the Java Card firewall as specified in [JCRE3].

-MultiApp V4.0.1 is a modular product where some features could be removed, based on the customer needs.
+MultiApp V5.0.A products is a modular product where some features could be removed, based on the customer needs.
 (See identification and configuration option).